 National Weather Service United States Department of Commerce

-There are a variety of ways to report weather to the NWS Pittsburgh office.
-You can use any/all of these to reach us.
-Below the contact info are the types of information we'd like you to report.
-Please be sure to include the location of the weather event, e.g. 5 miles northwest of Pittsburgh.
-You may also indicate if you are a trained spotter, a ham radio operator, a member of law enforcement, or other affiliation if applicable.
+There are several ways to report weather to NWS Pittsburgh.
+Below are our contact methods and the types of information we need.
+Please include the location of the weather event, such as "5 miles northwest of Pittsburgh."
+You may indicate if you're a trained spotter, ham radio operator, law enforcement, or other affiliation.

-⚠️Calling our Phone Recording Line is the best way to make urgent reports such as tornadoes currently on the ground.⚠️
+⚠️ Our Phone Recording Line is the best way to make urgent reports such as tornadoes on the ground. ⚠️

 T.E.L.
 Us!